filecoin-project/lotus/README.md

 $ cd lotus/
 ```

-3. Build the source code
+3. Build and install the source code
 ```
 $ make
+$ sudo make install
 ```

 Now, you should be able to perform the commands listed below.